Naratriptan for migraine Naramig

 If you have any questions about this medicine, ask your pharmacist.

-- Manufacturer's PIL, Naramig® Tablets GlaxoSmithKline UK, The electronic Medicines Compendium.
-Dated July 2013.
+Manufacturer's PIL, Naramig® 2.5 mg Tablets; GlaxoSmithKline UK, The electronic Medicines Compendium.
+Dated June 2022.